Brynteg School: Sport

 The school is known for rugby union, and several former pupils have played for Wales and for the British and Irish Lions.

 Academic performance

 In regards to examination performance records, the school is also favourable academically with 75% of GCSE students achieving 5 A*–C grades in their examinations.

 Brynteg is also a venue for the Welsh Baccaulaureate, a new qualification offered to Welsh students studying at GCSE, A2 and AS Level.

 Traditions

 The school motto is in Welsh A fo ben bid bont which translates as "To be a leader, be a bridge".
-Traditionally, year 8 write and hold the school's harvest assembly in October.
+Traditionally, pupils in year 8 would write and hold the school's harvest assembly in October; however this has not been the case in recent years.

 The school holds a Remembrance Day service on or as close to 11 November every year during which the names of 87 former pupils who died in conflicts are read out.